 The African Facility partners also had the opportunity to participate in ADA’s African Microfinance Week (SAM 2019) from October 21st to 25th.
 Open to all microfinance practitioners, SAM is a common African platform for reflection and exchange among all stakeholders in the sector to accelerate in a sustainable manner both financial inclusion and economic growth of the continent.

 This event aims to facilitate exchanges between microfinance professionals and foster synergies at regional and international level.
 With this in mind, the Foundation organized a training course on Adaptation of MFIs to climate change that brought together more than fifty professionals, mainly from Africa, concerned by the fact that the variations and the difficulty in predicting the climate put at risk the livelihoods of microfinance borrowers, and thereby threaten the future ability of MFIs to operate in rural areas.

-Represented by Philippe Guichandut, Director of Inclusive Finance Development, the Foundation also spoke at a round table on the state of play of the inclusive finance sector and its contributions to the SDGs in Africa.
-Alongside Mathieu Soglonou, Regional Technical Advisor for Inclusive Finance at UNDP, Wango Fidèle Yameogo of the Permanent Secretariat for the Promotion of Microfinance at the Ministry of Economy, Finance and Development of Burkina Faso and Laura Foschi, Director Philippe Guichandut underlined, among other things, the challenges related to the financial inclusion of refugees as well as the importance of financing small farms, which remains at the heart of the Foundation's concerns.
-Similarly, Philippe emphasized the process of digitalisation of the sector's players, which seems inevitable but which must not overshadow the human dimension of financial inclusion.
+Represented by Philippe Guichandut, Director of Inclusive Finance Development, the Foundation also spoke at a round table on the state of the art of the inclusive finance sector and its contributions to the SDGs in Africa.
+He stressed, among other things, the challenges linked to the financial inclusion of refugees, the challenges of digital finance as well as the importance of financing small farms which remain at the heart of the Foundation’s concerns.